What increases my risk of kidney cancer?

 - Gender: Kidney cancer is about twice as common in men as in women.

-- Race: If you are an African-American, you have a slightly higher risk of kidney cancer.
+- Race: If you are black, you have a slightly higher risk of kidney cancer.
 The reasons for this are not clear.

 - Obesity: Doctors believe obesity cause changes in certain hormones that can lead to kidney cancer.